derekburgess/jaws/IMPLEMENTATION_PLAN.md

 only publication review, the `main` merge, final image rebuild, and release tag remain.

 ## Change log

+### 2026-08-21 — Direction-aware hypothesis decisions

+- Manual OHEO testing exposed that a lower benign burden was retained correctly as a negative raw delta but incorrectly treated as a regression by the generic observation service.
+- Versioned `HypothesisSpec` 2.0 now requires an explicit `maximize` or `minimize` objective for every primary and regression metric.
+Raw report deltas remain `treatment - control`; support/refutation and budgets use objective-oriented changes.
+- Added maximize/minimize, missing-objective, CLI, MCP, and lab coverage.
+The canonical control/treatment sample now reports improved recall, reduced burden, no regression, and a supported outcome.
+- Corrected research workflow, runtime, and `jaws-guide` examples to pass actual bundle paths to `verify`, `inspect`, and `compare`, and removed nonexistent CLI operations.

 ### 2026-08-21 — Release cleanup and interface clarification